Haile Parish Church

 Haile Parish Church is near Haile, Cumbria, England.
 It is an active Anglican parish church in the deanery of Calder, and the diocese of Carlisle.
 Its benefice is Egremont with Bigrigg & Haile.
-The church is a grade 2 listed building.
+The church is a Grade II listed building.

 History

 Haile Parish Church, with no dedication, has Georgian plain arched windows, but the walls are medieval.
 The west porch was added by Ferguson in 1882, and the Church restoration took place mainly in 1883. a South-East quoin in the nave is part of an Anglo-Saxon cross-shaft, with scrolls.
 Outside against the West wall is a monument to John Ponsonby (1670).